Cartoon-KAPOW!

 Blog articles, also known as blog posts, are articles written for your website and stored on your blog.

-The articles are a form of content marketing.
-Expertly written blog articles can fulfil a number of objectives, including:
+Blog articles are a form of content marketing and can fulfil a number of objectives, including:

 Blog categories and tags